cichu/minecraft-auto-replanter/README.md

 4. [How to report a bug or request new feature](#reporting-bugs-or-requesting-features)

 ## About the mod
 This mod improves farming in Minecraft by automatically planting crops after you harvest them.
+It also prevents you from destroying crops that are not fully grown yet.

-To do so you need to hold a harvesting tool in your hand: shears.
-Once you have them in hand simply use them on a fully grown crop to harvest it.
+To harvest crops you just need a proper tool for harvesting given type of crop in hand and then just click on a fully grown block crop.

-Harvestable crops:
+Here is a list of tools with crops they can harvest:
+- Shears
   - Wheat
+- Hoe
-- Beetroot
+  - Beetroots
-- Carrot
+  - Carrots
-- Potato
+  - Potatoes

 ## Getting started